gopheracademy/gopheracademy-web/content/advent-2018/gpio-and-go.md

 }
 ```

 With the segments, dots and digits mapped to GPIOs, I can finally write the main driver loop to display the individual digits.
-The initial implementation is below and it implements the strobing solution discussed before.
+The initial attempt is below and it implements the strobing solution discussed before.
 First the last digit is turned off.
 At this point nothing is actually lit because all the digit pins are set high, preventing current from flowing through LEDs.
 Next the segments are set to high or low corresponding to the desired number.
 The dot is also set if desired.
 The corresponding digit pin is then turned low, lighting the single digit.
 The program then keeps that digit lit for a given amount of milliseconds and finally moves onto the next digit.

 ```
 for {